- Tour Plan

-Each species expertly identified by one specialized guide that also allows for safe comfortable travel deep into the Manu National Park which is one of the 3 major Rainforest destinations next to Tambopata and Iquitos in Peru.
+Travel with knowledge.
+As each species is expertly identified by one of our specialised guides.
+Allowing a safe, comfortable and informative trip deep into the Manu National Park.
+This is one of the 3 major Rainforest destinations, next to Tambopata and Iquitos in Peru.

-The Manu National Park lies at the southeastern of Peru.
-A fascinating tour from the Andes down into the heart of the Amazon rainforest.
+The Manu National Park lies in the southeastern area of Peru.
+As a result, a most fascinating tour from the Andes, down into the heart of the Amazon rainforest.
 The Journey passes through a wide range of habitats, the Andes, grassland, elfin forest, cloud forest, foothill forest, swampy forest and finally the lowland Rainforest.
 Enjoy spectacular views, wildlife diversity, and magnificent scenery.
-No other rainforest park in Peru protects so many species of birds, so many plants and animals and a variety of ecosystems.
+No other rainforest park in Peru protects so many species of birds, biodiverse plants and animals.
+Not to mention the a variety of ecosystems.

 The first night along the Manu Park you spend in the base of the cloud forest, at 600 m.
 Guadalupe Lodge where temperatures are about 18 degrees Celsius (64 F).
 In Manu’s lowland rainforest the temperature at night is normally around 24 degrees Celsius (75F) and during the day about 30 degrees Celsius (86F).

 However, cold winds from Patagonia may reach the Manu rainforest and the temperature may lower to about 10 degrees Celsius (50F).
 These “friajes” are more common during the southern hemisphere’s wintertime (between April and the end of August).

 Manu National Park – Lodges – 7 days Tour

 Our Tours offer the best available lodges along the Manu Rainforest.
 During this exquisite 7 day tour, you get the chance to reside at all three